austin-german/austin-german.github.io/_pages/research.md

 * Austin German.
 (2022).
 Simultaneity and sequentiality in signed languages: with examples from an emerging signed language.
 The Study of Signed Languages: Implications of Linguistic Typology.
 Workshop at the 2022 Conference of the Association for Linguistic Typology (ALT2022).

 * Austin German.
 (2022).
 Evidence of an emergent classifier system in Zinacantec Family Homesign.
 Cognitive and Cultural Influences on Language Emergence.
 May 25-27.
 Virtual workshop.
+[Video of presentation in English with auto-captions and International Sign interpretation] (https://youtu.be/urekHNrootE)

 * Austin German.
 (2022).
 La estructura secuencial en la interacción Z. Workshop on Co-expression and Multimodality in Linguistic Interaction in Mesoamerica.
 Virtual meeting.
 September 2-3.